-Tentatively, the stations we propose to calibrate include the following 48 USNSN stations: AAM, ACSO, AHID, ANMO, BINY, BLA, BW06, CBKS, CBN, CCM, COR, DUG, DWPF, ELK, EYMN, GOGA, HAWA, HKT, HLID, HRV, HWUT, ISCO, JCT, JFWS, KNB, LBNH, LKWY, LSCT, LTX,

-MCWV, MIAR, MSO, MYNC, NCB, NEW, NHSC, OXF, PAL, PFO, RSSD, SDCO, SSPA, TPNV, TUC, WCI, WMOK, WUAZ, WVT, plus a number of broadband stations in regional networks, such as PAL, SLM.
+The stations we propose to calibrate include the following 48 USNSN stations: AAM, ACSO, AHID, ANMO, BINY, BLA, BW06, CBKS, CBN, CCM, COR, DUG, DWPF, ELK, EYMN, GOGA, HAWA, HKT, HLID, HRV, HWUT, ISCO, JCT, JFWS, KNB, LBNH, LKWY, LSCT, LTX, MCWV, MIAR, MSO, MYNC, NCB, NEW, NHSC, OXF, PAL, PFO, RSSD, SDCO, SSPA, TPNV, TUC, WCI, WMOK, WUAZ, WVT, plus a number of broadband stations in regional networks, such as PAL, SLM.
 Though the area for which we propose to achieve improved locations is a part of the U.S., it is likely that stations in Canada and perhaps Mexico can contribute useful data, together with stations in the western U.S. outside our main area of interest.
 We therefore propose to calibrate (that is, provide SSSCs for) about 60 stations, the final list to be decided in consultation with NEIC personnel.
+In March 2006, in the first year (which was funded), we began an exchange of information with USGS/NEIC on appropriate station sets to calibrate in this project, by learning which stations have contributed the most phase picks used by NEIC during 2005.